chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/mqtt.md

 !!! note
     Observer firmware is only available for **supported devices**.
 Check that your hardware is compatible before proceeding.
 Not all MeshCore devices support the packet logging firmware required for this setup.

-!!! success "Use Repeater mode whenever possible"
+!!! warning "Use Repeater mode whenever possible"
-    **Repeater** is the recommended role for the vast majority of observer deployments.
-It participates actively in the mesh, improving coverage for everyone while still reporting data.
-Only consider Room Server if your node is in a difficult indoor location inside a large building where repeater mode is genuinely not suitable, and even then, ask first.

-!!! warning "Room Server is rarely the right choice"
     Do **not** use Room Server unless you have a specific reason.
 It limits mesh participation and provides no benefit over Repeater in most scenarios.
-If you are unsure which role is right for your setup, ask in the [ChiMesh Discord](https://ChiMesh.org/discord) before proceeding.
+If you are unsure which role is right for your setup, ask in the [ChiMesh Discord](https://chimesh.org/discord) before proceeding.

 ## Choose Your Setup Method